wopl/jwdoc/README.md

 I have set up the following infrastructure for DocBook authoring

-* SuSE linux
+* openSuSE Linux
-* "daps" parser to simplify generation of documents
+* [daps] http://daps.sourceforge.net/ toolchain to simplify generation of documents
 * eclipse workbench with xml editing capabilities

 License